SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 ### Light
 Maxwell's equations of electromanitism.
 Speed of a ~~wave~~ light: $\frac{1}{\sqrt{\epsilon_0 \mu_0}}$

 But... relative to what?
-It seems like this is a ground truth
+It seems like this is a ground truth relative to some mysterious $K_0$, which, shoulden't exist.